-Freshman First year academy student

-Sophomore Academy student who has completed 60 semester periods

-Junior Academy student who has completed 120 semester periods minimum of 5 classes (generally 25 semester periods) each semester.
+Freshman First year academy student Sophomore Academy student who has completed 60 semester periods Junior Academy student who has completed 120 semester periods Senior Academy student who has completed a minimum of 180 semester periods.
+Must be eligible for graduation at the end of the school year and be enrolled in a minimum of 5 classes (generally 25 semester periods) each semester.